milaboratory/docs/docs/mixcr/reference/mixcr-export.md

 : Parent node id in SHM tree

 `-distance <(germline|mrca|parent)>`
-: Distance from another node
+: Distance from another node in number of mutations.

 `-fileName`
 : Name of clns file with sample